harsh9802/sprint-to-health/README.md

 • Professor Zhongyuan (Annie) Yu and TAs: For their continuous support and feedback throughout the course.

 • Ravi Kiran (VitaLink): For your collaboration and insights that greatly enhanced the project’s direction.

+This project was developed as part of the **CS 555: Agile Methods in Software Development** course for the **Fall 2024 semester** at **Stevens Institute of Technology**.

+### Group Members:
+- HARSH PATEL
+- KUSH GADA
+- SHARV KULKARNI
+- SHUBHAM ATRE
+- VAIBHAVI SHAH
+- VIJAY KHOT